LF-digitala-kanaler/LFDS/content/components/web/page-content/panel.md

       You always need to involve our art directors, but when designing a page with many panels that sweet sweet AD love is extra needed.
     name: Design

-  - content:  >-
-      Coding is more than a skill, it is a thrill
+  - content: 'Coding is more than a skill, it is a thrill'
     name: Code
 ---